 What’s the Best Substitute for Vegetable Oil?

-Algae oil is becoming a popular choice to replace vegetable oil in cooking, baking, and dressings.
+Algae oil is becoming a popular substitute for vegetable oil in cooking, baking, and dressings.
 With a high smoke point of 535°F, it’s great for frying and roasting, making it a strong alternative to regular vegetable oils.

 Its neutral taste works well in any dish, and unlike many vegetable oils, algae oil is rich in omega-9 fats, which are good for heart health.